The Department for Enterprise – Delivering a diverse economy where people choose to work, live and invest

 Under the Data Protection Act, you have rights as an individual which you can exercise in relation to the information we hold about you.
 At any point while we are in possession of or processing your personal information, you, the data subject, have the following rights:

-Access |
+Access

-You have the right to request a copy of the information that we hold about you |
+You have the right to request a copy of the information that we hold about you

-Rectification |
+Rectification

-You have a right to correct data that we hold about you that is inaccurate or incomplete |
+You have a right to correct data that we hold about you that is inaccurate or incomplete

-Erasure |
+Erasure

-In certain circumstances you can ask for the data we hold about you to be erased from our records |
+In certain circumstances you can ask for the data we hold about you to be erased from our records

-Restriction of processing |
+Restriction of processing

-Where certain conditions apply, you have a right to restrict the processing of your data |
+Where certain conditions apply, you have a right to restrict the processing of your data

-Portability |
+Portability

-You have the right to have the data we hold about you transferred to another organisation |
+You have the right to have the data we hold about you transferred to another organisation

-Objection |
+Objection

-You have the right to object to certain types of processing such as direct marketing |
+You have the right to object to certain types of processing such as direct marketing

-Objection to automated processing |
+Objection to automated processing

-You also have the right to be subject to the legal effects of automated processing including profiling |
+You also have the right to be subject to the legal effects of automated processing including profiling

-Judicial review |
+Judicial review

 In the event that the Department for Enterprise refuses your request under rights of access, we will provide you with a reason as to why.
-You then have the right to complain as outlined in Complaints |
+You then have the right to complain as outlined in Complaints

 You can find out more about these rights here – or by contacting our Data Protection Officer using the details at the end of this notice.

-In the event that you wish to make a complaint about how your personal information is being processed by the DfE (or third parties), or how your complaint has been handled, you have the right to lodge a complaint directly with our Data Protection Officer in the first instance; as well as the Isle of Man Information Commissioner.
+For complaints about how your personal information is being processed by the Department (or third parties) you should lodge a complaint directly with our Data Protection Officer, in the first instance.
+You also have the right to lodge such a complaint directly with the Isle of Man Information Commissioners, contact details for the aforementioned are listed below.

 This privacy notice was drafted with brevity and clarity in mind.
-It does not provide exhaustive detail of all aspects of DfE’s collection and use of personal information.
+It does not provide exhaustive detail of all aspects of the Department's collection and use of personal information.
 However, we are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the address below.

 Our aim is never to be intrusive, and we aim to always avoid asking irrelevant or unnecessary questions.
 Moreover, any information you provide us will always be subject to rigorous measures and procedures to maintain your privacy.
 You will never be contacted by a means you did not consent to when providing us with your data.